 – Approximate deadline

-Be sure to check out our site to make sure we haven’t already published a similar piece.
+Before sending in your pitch: Be sure to check out our site to make sure we haven’t already published a similar piece.
 If it is time-sensitive, please state it in the subject line.
-Please include your preferred pronouns as well.
+Please include your pronouns and links to your socials as well.
 If you have bylines/clips from other publications, include them in your email to submissions.

-Pitches which are incomplete or lacking in detail may not receive a response and due to our current operating capacity, please give us one to two weeks for a response to your pitch — if it is time-sensitive, we’ll respond sooner.
+Pitches that are incomplete or lacking in detail may not receive a response.
+Our editorial team reviews pitches every week and we respond to them between Wednesdays and Fridays — if it is time-sensitive, we’ll respond sooner.